poornan/effective-spork/README.md

 ## 🚀 Getting Started

-The library is designed to be simple to use.
-The workflow involves two main classes: `ZipTreeBuilder` to parse the file, and `ArchiveQueryEngine` to analyze the resulting tree.
+Using effective-spork` is designed to be simple and intuitive through its main `EffectiveSpork` class.
+This class acts as a single entry point (a facade) for all parsing and querying operations.

 ```java
 import lk.org.inception.EffectiveSpork;